orderbird/data-working-student-challenge/README.md

 Please explain which join you will use and why.
 And also explain why the size of your dataframe has changed or not.

-You can decide if you wanna solve this Task with Python, SQL or even both variants.
+You can decide if you want to solve this Task with Python, SQL or even both variants.

 ### Task 4

 What are the top 3 sold items based on quantity per tag?

-You can decide if you wanna solve this Task with Python, SQL or even both variants.
+You can decide if you want to solve this Task with Python, SQL or even both variants.

 ---